sirrice/sirrice.github.io/_includes/bio.md

 <p>
   <b>Joining The Lab</b>
-  <br/>PhDs and Postdocs: read recent papers, email me with thoughts on extensions/project ideas.
-Include "bananas" in the subject line.
+  <br/>PhDs and Postdocs: email me thoughts on extensions/project ideas, include "bananas" in subject line.
   <br/>Interns + UGrad + Masters: please contact and talk to the graduate students in the lab. <!--<a href="./tasks.html">read the list of projects looking for help</a>.-->
 </p>